Degree bounds for Hopf actions on Artin-Schelter regular algebras: Further questions

 \begin{question} Let $T:=\Bbbk[V]$ be a commutative polynomial ring over a field of characteristic zero and $V$ a representation of a finite group $G$.
 Define

 It is a theorem of Weyl that $\beta(G) = \beta(G,V_{\rm reg})$.

 Is there a version of this result, i.e., a particular representation of $G$ or $H$, which has the highest degrees of minimal generating invariants for particular families of AS regular algebras?
-For example, the regular representation of $G$ acts on $T=\Bbbk_{-1}[x_1, \dots, x_n]$ for $n=|G|$, and \cite[Theorem 2.5]{KKZ6} gives a bound on $\beta(T^G)$ for permutation representation actions on $T$. \end{question}
+For example, one could fix $A = \Bbbk_{-1}[x_1, \dots, x_n]$.
+Then if $|G| = n$, the regular representation of $G$ induces an action on $A$ and \cite[Theorem 2.5]{KKZ6} gives a bound on $\beta(A^G)$.
+Does this give a bound for all actions of $G$ on $(-1)$-skew polynomial rings? \end{question}

 In this paper, we have focused on actions by semisimple Hopf algebras.
 The group algebra $\Bbbk G$ is semisimple precisely in the non-modular case (i.e., when the characteristic of $\Bbbk$ does not divide $|G|$).
 Hence, as noted in the introduction, when $T = \Bbbk[x_1, \dots, x_n]$ the bounds on $\beta(T^G)$ depend on whether or not $\Bbbk G$ is semisimple.